harplife/zettelkasten/study_LearnOpenGL.md

 - As covered previously, transformation is applied to a vector via matrix multiplication.

 #### Passing Transformation Matrix to Shader
+- Matrix transformations are best done on shaders (GPU) where it is designed to handle these types of computations efficiently.
 - Transformation Matrix can be passed to shaders via Uniform.

 ### Personal Notes